§1299.35.6. Woman's Right To Know

 (a) It is essential to the psychological and physical well-being of a woman considering an abortion that she receive complete and accurate information regarding her alternatives.

-(b) The knowledgable exercise of a woman's decision to have an abortion depends on the extent to which the woman receives sufficient information to make an informed choice between two alternatives, giving birth or having an abortion.
+(b) The knowledgeable exercise of a woman's decision to have an abortion depends on the extent to which the woman receives sufficient information to make an informed choice between two alternatives, giving birth or having an abortion.

 (c) The vast majority of all abortions are performed in clinics devoted solely to providing abortions and family planning services.
 Most women who seek abortions at these facilities do not have any relationship with the physician who performs the abortion, before or after the procedure.
 They do not return to the facility for postsurgical care.
 In most instances, the woman's only actual contact with the physician occurs simultaneously with the abortion procedure, with little opportunity to receive counseling concerning her decision.